SAP/jenkins-library/documentation/docs/scenarios/xsa-deploy/Readme.md

 # Build and Deploy SAP Fiori Applications on SAP HANA XS Advanced

-Build an application based on SAPUI5 or SAP Fiori with Jenkins and deploy the build result into an SAP Cloud Platform account in the Neo environment.
+Build an application based on SAPUI5 or SAP Fiori with Jenkins and deploy the build result to SAP HANA XS Advanced.

 ## Prerequisites

 * [Docker environment](https://docs.docker.com/get-started/)
-* All artifacts refereneced during the build are available either on Service Market Place or via public repositories
+* All artifacts referenced during the build are available either on Service Market Place or via public repositories.
 * You have set up Project “Piper”.
 See [guided tour](https://sap.github.io/jenkins-library/guidedtour/).
-* Docker image for xs deployment available.
-Due to legal reasons there is no pre-build docker image.
-How to create the docker image is explained [here](https://github.com/SAP/devops-docker-images/tree/master/xs-cli).
+* Docker image for xs deployment is locally available.
+Due to legal reasons there is no pre-build Docker image.
+How to create the Docker image is explained [here](https://github.com/SAP/devops-docker-images/tree/master/xs-cli).

 ### Project Prerequisites